axelbrunetta/sketchem/README.md

 This is a normal occurrence during the first load of the app on Streamlit Cloud and is linked to us disabling the default Streamlit sidebar.
 Simply reload the page once and the error will disappear.

+## Collaborators

+Ivana Josipovis, Axel Brunetta, and Ariadna Davila

 ## Contributions

 Ivana and Ariadna worked on the singleplayer game page, the guide page, and styling of various pages.

 Axel worked on the multiplayer integration, the multiplayer game page, and other features like category creation and molecule recognition.

 ## License

 This project is licensed under the MIT License.
+See See [LICENSE](LICENSE) for details.